Lucia's Blog: 2022-07-10

 8. When Christians pursue righteousness with the strength that God supplies, they will more likely resist temptation and grow spiritually.

-One of the most critical roles for both Timothy and Titus was to model good works.
-For them to teach the Truth about Jesus demanded godly and righteous living.
+One of Timothy and Titus's most critical roles was modeling good works.
+Teaching the Truth about Jesus demanded godly and righteous living.
 Otherwise, their work was in vain.
-As they pursue righteousness, faith, love, and peace from a pure heart, they could rest assured God was approving them and their work.
+As we pursue righteousness, faith, love, and peace from a pure heart, we can rest assured that God approves of us and our work.

 • Avoid Foolish And Ignorant Disputes (Controversies):